 Recent Accomplishments Include:

-The Awards Committee reviewed nominations and recommended recipients for five ACT Signature Awards and five travel grants.
-Recipients were announced and celebrated at the Awards Ceremony at the 2024 Annual Meeting.
+The Awards Committee reviewed nominations and recommended recipients for five ACT Signature Awards, six International Travel Grants, eight North American Travel Grants, and three North American Graduate Fellowships.
+The Committee also selected recipients for the Furst Award and the Mehendale Award during the 2025 Annual Meeting.
+Recipients were announced and celebrated at the Annual Meeting.

 Committee Roster